-FHEQ level: 4 WBL/WRL Activity: Logistics Prog Aim Prog Intended LO Range of Assessments Related Core Module(s) Work based learning: 50 hours in practice as a minimum: students will be advised at interview that they should expect to undertake the equivalent of one full working day a week in practice: paid or voluntary.
-Guest Speakers Training and further professional development Work experience will be embedded in NORD1112, where students will be encouraged and supported to undertake meaningful CPD in their own practice and/or engage with new roles.
-Guest speakers will be arranged to time with appropriate content within modules, potentially combining with other FdA guest speakers Typically, students are offered training in local Safeguarding practice (certificated) and may choose to access First Aid or other courses offered A2 A4 A5 LO3 LO4 LO7 Reflection PDP files Activities and tests NORD1112 All modules will potentially have speakers, trips and /or other activities involving external stakeholders.
+FH EQ level: 4 WBL/WRL Activity: Logistics Prog Aim Prog Intended LO Range of Assessments Related Core Module(s) Work based learning: 50 hours in practice as a minimum: students will be advised at interview that they should expect to undertake the equivalent of one full working day a week in practice: paid or voluntary.
+Guest Speakers Training and further professional development Guest speakers will be arranged to time with appropriate content within A2 A4 A5 LO 3 LO 4 LO 7 Reflection PDP files Activities and tests NORD1112 All modules will potentially have speakers, trips and /or other activities involving external stakeholders.